Our relationship with technology is not like the one described in the book "The Giving Tree".

 To be clear, this isn’t about judging – though all of us should certainly form opinions about a development so crucial for our species.
 Primarily this is about making ourselves aware of the dynamics we are unleashing.

 The trade-offs and unintended effects of our means of communication and entertainment can also serve as examples: The benefits of smart phones, the Internet, TVs, computers, or video games are obvious, which is why they are so alluring to us: their entertainment value, and ease of information access and communication.
-Yet as we trade off being outdoors and active, being social and culturally engaged in the “real” world, or allowing downtime for ourselves, with more screen time, unintended effects become more noticeable: symptoms of addiction, increase in aggression, connection between sedentary life styles and sickness, e.g. obesity, disrupted sleep-patterns, cognitive, linguistic or emotional effects, eye health issues, e.g., nearsightedness, etc.
+Yet as we trade off non-technological aspects (like being outdoors and physically active, being social and culturally engaged in the “real” world, or allowing downtime for ourselves) with more and more screen time, unintended effects become increasingly noticeable: symptoms of addiction, increase in aggression, connection between sedentary life styles and sickness, e.g. obesity, disrupted sleep-patterns, cognitive, linguistic or emotional effects, eye health issues, e.g., nearsightedness, etc.

 How do other trade-offs affect our lives?
 Such as making less things ourselves and increasingly letting robots take on those tasks, thinking and observing less ourselves and increasingly letting algorithms (artificial intelligence) do it for us, knowing less of how to grow and raise food and increasingly letting machines, artificial substances and manipulated genes dictate our nutrition, or taking less responsibility for our own health and increasingly delegating it to pharmaceuticals, medical technologies and procedures.
 How do such trade-offs affect for instance our self-image and self-reliance, the quality of our social interactions, our values, our capacity to make choices and to act, or our sense of independence and freedom?